nextcloud/documentation/admin_manual/configuration/background_jobs.rst

 Defining Background Jobs
 ========================
 A system like ownCloud sometimes requires tasks to be done on a regular basis without the need for user interaction or hindering ownCloud performance.
-For that purpose, as a system administrator, you can define background jobs (for example, database clean-ups) which make it possible to execute tasks without any need for user interaction.
+For that purpose, as a system administrator, you can define background jobs (for example, database clean-ups) which executed without any need for user interaction.

-.. note:: For the sake of completeness, it is worth noting that you can define additional background jobs using installed apps.
+These jobs are typically referred to as *cron jobs*.
+Cron jobs are commands or shell-based scripts that are scheduled to run periodically at fixed times, dates, or intervals.   ``cron.php`` is an ownCloud internal process that runs such background jobs on demand.

+ownCloud plug-in applications register actions with ``cron.php`` automatically to take care of typical housekeeping operations, such as garbage collecting of temporary files or checking for newly updated files using ``filescan()`` for externally mounted file systems.

 Parameters
 ----------